-The ODE integrator is able to integrate over discontinuities in the state function, although the accuracy of points near the discontinuity may be problematic (requiring many small steps).
-An example of such a discontinuity is a lag in a pharmacokinetic model, where a concentration is going to be zero for times $0 < t < t'$ for some lag-time t' , whereas it will be nonzero for times $t \geq t'$.
+Nonetheless, the ODE solvers will attempt to integrate over discontinuities they encounters in the state function.
+The accuracy of the solution near the discontinuity may be problematic (requiring many small steps).
+An example of such a discontinuity is a lag in a pharmacokinetic model, where a concentration is zero for times $0 < t < t'$ and then positive for $t \geq t'$.
 In this example example, we would use code in the system such as